August 28, 2020

 Fortunately, support is available.
 A Healthcare Advisor, commonly referred to as a patient advocate, offers a wide variety of services with the goal of making sure you get the best possible care available.
 These services include helping with decision making, finance and medical bills, insurance assistance, and much more.

 Everyone should be involved in the decision-making process of their healthcare.
 You deserve to have a voice and choice in things like treatment options.

-Healthcare Advisors (commonly referred to as Patient Advocates), have the experience to engage healthcare teams in highly collaborative decision-making that prioritizes a patient’s understanding.
+Healthcare Advisors (also referred to as a Health Advisor or Patient Advocate), have the experience to engage healthcare teams in highly collaborative decision-making that prioritizes a patient’s understanding.
 This takes time and effort to ask the right questions to receive the right answers.
 It also takes additional research from a professional who knows how to lay out of all your treatment options and weigh their risks and benefits.
 In doing so, you can make decisions with confidence and focus on your health.

 Before any appointment, a Healthcare Advisor can “prep” you to make sure you get all the information you need during the visit.
 This can include creating a plan of what you’d like to get out of the appointment and preparing a list of questions to ask your healthcare team.
 They can then attend this appointment with you to take notes and ask questions.
 Afterwards, they can help you review your healthcare team’s recommendations.

 Knowledge is power in the case of a medical decision.
 With the help of a Healthcare Advisor, you can have the information and support needed to become more involved in your healthcare decision-making.

 The billing system is so complicated that most people will simply pay their bills without checking for errors.
 No one teaches you to properly read a medical bill or how to check for errors.
 Most of the time, we don’t know how much a procedure is supposed to cost!

 Fortunately, a health advisor will be well equipped to understand medical bills, detect billing errors and ask the right questions about necessary and unnecessary costs.
 They can: